opentofu/opentofu/rfc/20240513-static-evaluation.md

 Starting at the root module (current directory), a `config.Config` structure is created.
 This structure is the root node of a tree representing all of the module calls (`module {}`) that make up the project.
 Each node in the tree contains a `config.Module` and a `addrs.Module` path.

-The tree is built by: installing a module's source, loading the module, inspecting a the module calls, recursing in a depth first pattern.
+The tree is built by: installing a module's source, loading the module, inspecting the module calls, recursing in a depth first pattern.
 ```go
 // Pseudocode
 // https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/configs/config_build.go#L27